 Start by calling, writing, or faxing our plan to make your request for us to authorize or provide coverage for the medical care you want.
 You can also access the coverage decision process through our website.
-We must accept any written request, including a request submitted on the

-CMS Model Coverage Determination Request form or on our plan's form, which is available on our website.
+We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, or on our plan's form, which is available on our website Request for Medicare Prescription Drug Coverage Determination (phs.org).
 Chapter 2 has contact information.
 To assist us in processing your request, please be sure to include your name, contact information, and information identifying which denied claim is being appealed.

-You, or your doctor (or other prescriber), or your representative can do this.
+You, your provider (or other prescriber), or your representative can do this.
 You can also have a lawyer act on your behalf.
 Section 4 of this chapter tells how you can give written permission to someone else to act as your representative.

 • If you are requesting an exception, provide the supporting statement which is the medical reasons for the exception.
-Your doctor or other prescriber can fax or mail the statement to us.
-Or your doctor or other prescriber can tell us on the phone and follow up by faxing or mailing a written statement if necessary.
+Your provider or other prescriber can fax or mail the statement to us.
+Or your provider or other prescriber can tell us on the phone and follow up by faxing or mailing a written statement if necessary.